hackclub/hackclub/workshops/HEATMAP/README.md

 Fantastic!
 You have created your violin plot 👏

 # Step 4.
 Pair Grid

+*Pair Plots are a really simple (one-line-of-code simple!) way to visualize relationships between each variable.Now, we will use plot type **PairGrid** which is one of its kind to compare the plotted graph between the different variables of the same dataset. which I do like it*

 Data-set required [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download")

-*Now, we will use plot type **PairGrid** which is one of its kind to compare the plotted graph between the different variables of the same dataset. which I do like it*
 *Importing libraries namely numpy, pandas, matplotlib, seaborn, scipy.
 I know you will say too many libraries.
 We are not using them directly but the thing is they are dependent on each other.
 So, we will be using them indirectly...*

 ```python